-Budgeted cost: £13,920
+Budgeted cost: £12,180

 Activity Evidence that supports this approach Challenge number(s) addressed Additional 'keep up' phonics sessions targeted at disadvantaged pupils who require further phonics support.
 Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 1,2,3 In school teaching staff provide school-led tutoring for pupils whose education has been most impacted by the pandemic.
+Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 1,2,3 In school teaching staff provide school-led tutoring for identified pupils.
 A significant proportion of the pupils who receive tutoring will be disadvantaged, including those who are high attainers.
 Quality tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 1,2,3,4,6,7